hamiduabu/fend-restaurant-review-app/README.md

 ## Introduction

-This project converts a static webpage that lacks accessibility and converts the design to be responsive and accessible for screen reader use.
+This project converts an unresponsive static webpage that lacks accessibility to be responsive and accessible for screen reader use.
 A service worker is used to create a seamless offline experience.